rom8726/floxy/README.md

 - **Conditional branching** with Condition steps.
 Smart rollback for parallel flows with condition steps
 - **Human-in-the-loop**: Interactive workflow steps that pause execution for human decisions
 - **Cancel\Abort**: Possibility to cancel workflow with rollback to the root step and immediate abort workflow
+- **Dead Letter Queue (DLQ)**: Two modes for error handling - Classic Saga with rollback/compensation or DLQ Mode with paused workflow and manual recovery
 - **PostgreSQL Storage**: Persistent workflow state and event logging
 - **Migrations**: Embedded database migrations with `go:embed`